huzaifahp1989/quranpro123/replit.md

 - **Translations**: Side-by-side Urdu and English translations for each verse
 - **Tafseer**: Verse-by-verse Islamic commentary with expandable panel
 - **Hadith Collection**: Browse authentic Hadith from Sahih al-Bukhari and Sahih Muslim
+- **Kids Learning Section**: Interactive Quran learning for children with:
+  - Juz Amma (30th Part - Surahs 78-114)
+  - Surah Yasin (The Heart of the Quran)
+  - Surah Al-Mulk (Protection from Grave Punishment)
+  - Surah Al-Waqiah (The Inevitable Event)
+  - Audio from Sheikh Minshawi and Sheikh Huzaify
+  - Repeat mode for verse practice
+  - Play/Pause/Stop controls
+  - Volume adjustment
+  - Side-by-side Urdu and English translations
 - **Dark Mode**: Full dark mode support with theme persistence
 - **Responsive Design**: Mobile-first design with tablet and desktop optimization